Association with vessel vectors

 In hydrozoans the dominant phase is the hydroid polyp, and free-living medusae are released for the purposes of sexual reproduction.
 Note that all the medusae produced by a scyphistoma or by a hydroid colony have the same genetic constitution.

 Developmental trait (?)
-Not entered
+Brooding

 Characteristic feeding method / Life stage (?)